1 Introduction to Metawidget

 }

 Run the code.
-The JComboBox appears in place of the retired JCheckBox, because it has the same name (ie. 'retired') as Metawidget would have given the JCheckbox:
+The JComboBox appears in place of the retired JCheckBox, because it has the same name (i.e. 'retired') as Metawidget would have given the JCheckbox:

-The 'retired' field has been overridden
+The 'retired' property has been overridden

 [Tip]Note

 The default algorithm looks for child controls with the same name, but you can plug in your own implementation if you need to.
-See Section 2.4.4, “OverriddenWidgetBuilder”.
+See Section 2.4.5, “OverriddenWidgetBuilder”.

 To suppress a widget's creation entirely, simply supplying an empty JPanel named 'retired' will not work as Metawidget will still create an accompanying label in the left hand column.
 Instead, Metawidget includes special Stub widgets for this purpose: